sanjeevareddyv456/AI3106_PROJECT/README.md

-# Accidents at construction Site Analysis Model by Using NLP and Text Mining
+# Accidents at Construction Site Analysis Model by Using NLP and Text Mining

 ## Overview